-This is a blog about design from my perspective as a person with autism (self-diagnosed with Nonverbal Learning Disability).
+This is a blog about design from my perspective as a person with autism (self-diagnosed with Nonverbal Learning Disability and ADD).
 I cover both design issues for users with ASD (Autism Spectrum Disorder), and particular designs I happen to like, while trying to give reasons why they may appeal to someone with autism.
 I’m not a professional designer, just someone who likes what he sees as good design.
 My perspective as a design-minded person with autism may be of interest to others (particularly those with ASD and anyone designing for them).

 Two big problems with fitted sheets: